GervaisdeM/vpn-scripts/README.md

 brew install openfortivpn
 ```
 ### Install openfortivpn-webview
-Clone this repo and built the Electron app following the directions on the repo.
+Clone this repo and built the Electron app following the directions on the repo or download the prebuilt versions if they run for you.

 	git clone https://github.com/gm-vm/openfortivpn-webview